Need housing? We are here to help.

 Participants may select where they live.
 However, the units must meet our quality standards.
 This ensures our voucher clients have a safe and satisfactory place to call home.

-The Housing Choice Voucher waitlist is currently closed.
+Applying for housing for the Housing Choice Voucher Program is currently closed.

 We provide high-quality rental housing for eligible low-income families, individuals, the elderly and persons with disabilities.
 Our aim is to offer housing that is as good as or better than other rental units.